HandsOnRobotics/pupper-v3-documentation/docs/development/modifying_code.rst

 #.
 Make a new ROS2 package in ``~/pupperv3-monorepo/ros2_ws/src``.
 #.
 Write a node that publishes /cmd_vel messages to the ``/cmd_vel`` topic.
 #.
 Update the ``neural_controller/launch/launch.py`` file to include your new node and possibly disable the joystick twist publisher.

+.. rubric:: Footnotes

+..  [#ssh_troubleshooting]

+    If you get an error saying there's already an entry for pupper.local with a different public key in your known_hosts file, run the following command to remove the entry ``ssh-keygen -R pupper.local``

+..  [#ssh_without_password]

+    You can SSH into Pupper without a password by following these steps.
+First `generate a SSH key <https://docs.github.com/en/authentication/connecting-to-github-with-ssh/generating-a-new-ssh-key-and-adding-it-to-the-ssh-agent>`_.
+    Then copy your computer's SSH key to Pupper ``ssh-copy-id -i ~/.ssh/id_ed25519.pub pi@pupper.local``